 All plans conform to one of the nationally recognized set of building codes.
 Plans are never sent out engineered.
 This will be true for any stock house plan you purchase.
 The reason is simple: every building lot is unique and has characteristics that must be addressed differently.

-Not all areas require an engineering stamp but in coastal areas, flood zones and areas with high winds or earthquakes you will with certainty be required to have a licenced engineer review, adjust and stamp your plans prior to submitting your plans for permitting.
+Not all areas require that plans be reviewed by an engineer but in coastal areas, flood zones and areas with high winds or earthquakes you will with certainty be required to have a licenced engineer review and adjust your plans prior to submitting your plans for permitting.

 We highly recommend that you work with your builder and his/her engineer to navigate this process.
 They will take into account local building codes, soil conditions, base flood elevation and wind load requirements.